Discovering Multiagent Learning Algorithms with Large Language Models: Automating Algorithm Discovery for Multiagent Learning via LLMs

 \subsection{The AlphaEvolve Framework}

-AlphaEvolve combines the creative code-generation capabilities of LLMs with the rigorous selection pressure of evolutionary algorithms.
-Unlike traditional genetic programming which relies on random syntactic mutations, AlphaEvolve uses an LLM to propose semantically meaningful modifications to a code file.
-The process operates as follows: \begin{itemize} \item \textbf{Population Initialization:} We initialize a population $\mathcal{P}$ containing the standard implementations of the baseline algorithms (e.g., standard CFR code or Uniform PSRO code). \item \textbf{LLM-Driven Mutation:} In each generation, a parent algorithm $A \in \mathcal{P}$ is selected based on fitness.
-Notice that AlphaEvolve supports \emph{multi-objective} optimization: if multiple fitness metrics are defined, one of them (say $f$) will be randomly selected, and $A$ is then sampled in favor of high value of $f$.
-The source code of $A$ is fed into an LLM (e.g., Gemini~\citep{comanici2025gemini}) with a prompt instructing it to \textit{"Modify the following code to improve fitness (reduce exploitability)."} The LLM generates a new candidate variant $A'$ by applying several lines of code changes to $A$. \item \textbf{Automated Evaluation:} The candidate $A'$ is executed on a set of proxy games (e.g., Kuhn Poker).
-An automated evaluator computes its fitness scores (final negative exploitability). \item \textbf{Evolutionary Selection:} Valid candidates are added to the population $\mathcal{P}$.
-This loop repeats, allowing the system to discover complex, non-intuitive optimizations. \end{itemize}
+AlphaEvolve combines LLM code generation with evolutionary selection.
+We initialize a population $\mathbf{P}$ with the standard implementation of the baseline algorithm (e.g., CFR or Uniform PSRO).
+In each generation, a parent $A \in \mathbf{P}$ is sampled by fitness; AlphaEvolve supports multi-objective scoring, so one objective is randomly selected per round and parents are sampled in favor of high values on that objective.
+The parent's source code is fed to an LLM (Gemini 2.5 Pro~\citep{comanici2025gemini}) with the prompt \textit{"Modify the following code to improve fitness (reduce exploitability),"} yielding a candidate $A'$.
+The candidate is executed on a set of proxy games and scored by final negative exploitability; valid candidates are added to $\mathbf{P}$ and the loop repeats.